FareedCodess/Obesity_Predictor/README.md

-# Obesity_Predictor
+# Obesity Predictor
 This data science project embarked on predicting obesity levels using machine learning techniques, leveraging a dataset encompassing attributes related to dietary habits and physical well-being across diverse populations.
+The investigation included the evaluation of various models, including Decision Trees, Random Forests, and Naive Bayes, in terms of their predictive accuracy and interpretability.

+Remarkably, Decision Trees demonstrated comparable performance to Random Forests, while offering a more transparent decision-making process.
+Potential applications of this methodology include personalized healthcare and public health initiatives.
+It identifies factors that affect obesity, which could potentially improve treatment process for different groups.

+For more details, please refer to 'project.ipynb'